rajjaiswal159/Telecom-CustomerChurn-Prediction/README.md

 F1 Score

 4. Hyperparameter Tuning
-Used: Optuna for efficient tuning:
+Used: Optuna for efficient tuning

-Parallel trials

 6. Feature Importance & Interpretability
 Used .feature_importances_ for model explanation